 When posting content to multiple platforms at the same time (such as your website and Medium), it's important to make sure a single source of that content is the ultimate authority.
 Medium’s official tools for cross-posting add the source it is importing from as the canonical link automatically, but you can also add your canonical link manually to your post.

 Search engines use canonical links to determine and prioritize the ultimate source of content, removing confusion when there are multiple copies of the same document in different locations.
 Sites that publish an overabundance of duplicate content without indicating a canonical link may be penalized in search engine rankings.

-Setting a canonical link for your post
+Setting a canonical link on your post

 - Enter edit mode either by starting a new draft, or by visiting your story page, clicking the three-dot button in the top-right corner and choosing Edit story.